12th (Service) Battalion, Gloucestershire Regiment (Bristol's Own): Training

+New recruits inside a barrack room, belonging to the 12th (Service) Battalion, Gloucestershire Regiment, 1914.

 The rush of recruits had overwhelmed the Army's ability to absorb them, so the Pals Battalions of K5 were left for some time in the hands of the recruiting committees.
 Initially, the Bristol men lived at home and drilled by squads at Colston Hall in their civilian clothes, distinguished only by a lapel badge bearing the words 'New Bristol Battalion Gloucestershire Regt'.
 They then began battalion drills at the Artillery Grounds in Whiteladies Road, the headquarters of the I South Midland (Gloucestershire) Brigade, Royal Field Artillery of the Territorial Force.
 But in late September the recruiting committee persuaded the War Office to buy up the site of the abandoned Bristol International Exhibition in Greville Smyth Park, the buildings of which were converted into barracks by the Royal Engineers and Army Service Corps.
 The 'Weston Comrades' joined the rest of the battalion here in November and were posted to D Company.

 Some of the battalion's best men were already being posted away, for officer training for example, and on 30 November the War Office authorised the recruiting committee to raise a fifth, reserve company (E Company); F Company was raised as a further reserve in April 1915.
 Old rifles had been issued to the battalion for drill purposes, with just a few modern Lee-Enfield .303 SMLE rifles for musketry training.
 Uniforms were finally received in December 1914.
 In March 1915, the battalion began field training by companies at Chipping Sodbury.